ga4gh/refget/docs/decision_record.md

 `sha512t24u` was envisaged as a fast digest mechanism with a space-efficient representation that can be used for any data with low collision probability.
 Collisions have been (documented in `md5`)[https://en.wikipedia.org/wiki/MD5#Collision_vulnerabilities] leading to the belief MD5 was insufficient for our needs.

 `sha512t24u` must be used for any digest of data **by** the sequence collections standard.
-This decision does not dissalow the use of `md5` sequence checksums.
+This decision does not disallow the use of `md5` sequence checksums.

 ### Limitations